FarronF/limerick-council-meetings/meetings/2019/12/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th November 2019.md

 soon as possible.
 The Members also complimented the Senior Executive Engineer and the

-Roads Engineer on the efficient manner in dealing with this incident at the Bridge of Tears.--- 2
+Roads Engineer on the efficient manner in dealing with this incident at the Bridge of Tears.
+---
+2

 1.